 Data Security

 An appropriate Data Security system should be put in place for the Asset Meters and any transfer of data from them into Settlement.
+This includes push and pull methods of communication, as applicable to the Asset Meter.

+Any default password programmed into an Asset Meter must be changed at the time of installation.

 For Half Hourly Integral Outstation Meters and Outstations approved under BSCP601 for Codes of Practice 1, 2, 3, 5 and 10 Data Security of the Asset Meters should be to the requirements in the relevant Code of Practice.
 For any remote communication a fully end to end encrypted security regime shall be in place.

 For all other Asset Meter types a suitable security regime shall be in place for where data interfaces involve remote communication, both through a physical connection or by a wireless method.
 Remote communication can be from the Asset Meter to a Data Retriever Instation and the Data Retriever Instation to a Data Collector.
 This also includes any storage in the Cloud or an equivalent platform.
 A fully end to end encrypted security regime shall be in place.

-A Secure File Transfer Protocol (SFTP) should be used to transmit data between the Data Retriever Instation and the Data Collector.
+A Secure File Transfer Protocol (SFTP), or an equivalent method as agreed with the Data Collector, should be used to transmit data between the Data Retriever Instation and the Data Collector.

-Where Wi-Fi is being used a Wi-Fi Protected Access (WPA) such as WPA2 and WPA3 security protocols should be used.
+Where Wi-Fi is being used a Wi-Fi Protected Access (WPA) security protocol should be used.

 Evidence of the data security methodology shall be available for inspection by the Panel or Technical Assurance Agent.